Brent Teaching School Alliance

 You will also be asked to prepare a lesson or part of a lesson in your subject to deliver to a group of students in order to assess your interaction and communication skills with young people.

 At the interview stage, your suitability for teaching will be assessed including your subject knowledge for teaching and competency in the fundamental skills of English and Maths.
 If any shortfall is identified, you may be required to complete some additional work to secure the appropriate level of competency before being accepted on the programme.
-During the programme, your competency in these areas will be developed and assessed to ensure you reach the required level.
+During the programme your competency in these areas will be developed and assessed to ensure you reach the required level.

 One interview will take place at the school and then a further interview may take place with the university.